Alta1r666/Aim-Rush-Community-Modified-Version/README.md

 ### Saving Custom Presets

-After adjusting your current settings, use one of the following console commands to overwrite the corresponding preset:
+After adjusting your current settings, use one of the following console commands to save the current configuration to the corresponding preset slot:

 ```text
 aimrush_save_config 1